UlianaHarras/Land_Cover_Classification_using_Deep_Learning/README.md

 Final project at WBS Coding School (Data Science Bootcamp)

 **The project is aimed to classify satellite images (EuroSAT dataset) to 10 different land cover classes using Deep Learning model.**
-Land cover calssification is categorizing the Earth's surface into predefined classes such as water, vegetation, urban areas, etc. using satellite/aerial imagery.
+Land cover classification is categorizing the Earth's surface into predefined classes such as water, vegetation, urban areas, etc. using satellite/aerial imagery.

 The classes are the following:
 * Annual Crop